Do you have all the essential gear and clothing for your next hike?

 Trail Description:

 The standard hike to Grinnell Glacier in Glacier National Park begins from the Grinnell Glacier Trailhead, located roughly one-half mile past the turn-off for the Many Glacier Hotel.
-However, you can shave 3.4 miles off your roundtrip hike by taking the two shuttle boats across Swiftcurrent Lake and Lake Josephine.
+However, you can shave 4.4 miles off your roundtrip hike by taking the two shuttle boats across Swiftcurrent Lake and Lake Josephine.
 This hike description assumes you'll use the shuttle boats, therefore this hike begins from the boat dock at the Many Glacier Hotel.
 Please note that there is a fee to board the two boats.

 From the boat landing on the south shore of Lake Josephine hikers should proceed along the trail that leads towards the right.
-After walking a very short distance you'll reach a junction where you'll turn right to continue towards your destination.
+After walking a very short distance you'll reach a junction where you'll turn right once again to continue towards your destination.

 From the junction the trail circles around the south end of the lake.
 Much of this segment travels along a raised boardwalk that keeps hikers above a wet marshy area.
 Immediately after exiting this short section you'll arrive at the North Shore Lake Josephine Trail junction, which veers towards the right.
 The path leading to Grinnell Glacier continues up the hill, and from this point, will climb a thigh-burning 135 feet over the course of the next tenth-of-a-mile.

 At roughly four-tenths of a mile from the boat landing hikers will reach the Grinnell Glacier Trail.
 A turn to the right will lead you back to the Grinnell Glacier Trailhead in Many Glacier.
 To continue towards Grinnell Glacier hikers should turn left here.
-From the junction the trail levels out for a while, and gives hikers a chance to catch their breath.
+From the junction the trail levels out for a bit, and gives hikers a chance to catch their breath.

 Grinnell Lake